 Mental Health Services

-Short-term, evidence-based mental health services provided by licensed mental health therapists for IUSD K-12 students and families.
-Our services are free to students and families who may not have easy access to affordable mental health or family support services.
+Here at the IFRC we offer short-term, evidence-based mental health services provided by licensed mental health therapists for IUSD K-12 students and families.
 We aim to provide effective and individualized support for our clients dealing with mental health concerns in an intimate and confidential setting where we can foster connection, trust, and growth.
+Our services include intake appointments to further assess and determine the best support services that the IFRC can provide.

 For more information on upcoming enrichment workshops contact Christine Guerrero.